 This Suzy nationally syndicated column below, appeared just 2 days later on October 12.

-Was Desmond “feeling free” that evening knowing his pending divorce would soon be out in the open.
+Was Desmond feeling unencumbered that evening in Santa Barbara, knowing his pending divorce would soon be public?

 See next chapter.

 Category: 1960s, 1970s, LA Locations, Playboy, PMOM, Popular Culture Tagged: 1969, 1970sLA, Beverley Jackson, British Union of Fascists, Bryan Guinness, Desmond Guinness, Diana Mitford, Goebbels, Guy Roop, High Society, Hitler, Holloway Prison, Hon.
 Desmond Guiness, IGS, Irish Georgian architecture, Jody Jacobs, Julia, LA History, LAT, Leixlip Castle, Los Angeles Times, Mariga Guinness, Mrs. Louis-Dreyfuss, Oswald Mosley, Paige Young, Patrick Guinness, Santa Barbara, Santa Barbara Art, Santa Barbara society, Slim Aarons, Suzy Knickerbocker, Suzy Says

 Paige’s photo appears in the January 1969 issue of Playboy magazine.
 It’s also the 15th anniversary issue of the massively successful magazine and empire.
 The issue shows all 12 Playmates of 1968, a brief update accompanies each one.

 The contestants are in the running for the soon-to-be-named Playmate of the Year 1969.
 The Playmate of the Year was a big deal.
 A higher status title than Playmate of the Month obviously, it meant more photos, more publicity and more money.

 The winner was born Constance Kornacki in Wyandotte, Michigan.
 She grew up in a strict Polish Catholic family.